 The answers to these questions should provide you with a good idea of the strengths and weaknesses of the team.
-Box 2.1 reproduces an abbreviated list of the questions used by the Microbicide Trials Network to assess the communications capacity of different sites in the network.
-A full copy of the network's questionnaire is available in Appendix 2.1 and can be downloaded as a template..
+Box 2.1 reproduces an abbreviated list of the questions used by the Microbicide Trials Network to assess the communications capacity of different sites in their network.
+A full copy of their questionnaire is available in Appendix 2.2.